Oluyomy/Final_Lhl_Project/README.md

 - Complex Data:The data contains multiple predictor variables that interact with each other, this maked identifying  the most critical variables for modelling and forecasting a challenge.
 - Uncertainty: The possibility of imprecise measurements maked weather forecasting inherently uncertain.
 In turn, this uncertainty maked it tougher to build accurate ML models and effective weather forecasts.
 - Data Quality: machine learning accuracy is dependent on the quality and quantity of input data.
 Although the data was obtained from an API whose data was 94% accurate,however, data completeness and up-to-date can be tricky.
-- Interpretation  of weather forecasting are often complex  and hard  because ofa lots of parameters attached to the prediction which may in turn build lack of trust in models.
+- Interpretation  of weather forecasting are often complex  and hard  because of lots of parameters attached to the prediction which may in turn build lack of trust in models.
 - Time constrain.
 ## Future goals
 - I will  used data from other weather APIs for better comparison.
+- Exploring time series  prediction using SARIMA (Seasonal ARIMA) which extends the ARIMA model to handle seasonality in the data.
+- Exploring Recurrent neural  network (RNN) which is capable of modelling long-term dependencies in time series data.